-We offer multiple versions of FirstLook each month that include advertising, content that is appropriate for a specific film rating category and branding of the specific theatre operator.
+We offer multiple versions of FirstLook each month that include advertising content that is appropriate for a specific film rating category and branding of the specific theatre operator.
 This programming flexibility provides advertisers with the ability to target specific audience demographics and gives us the ability to ensure that the content and advertising is age-appropriate for the movie audience.
-We rotate the entertainment content segments between theatres approximately every two weeks to ensure that frequent moviegoers are entertained by fresh content.
+We rotate the entertainment content segments between theatres approximately every two weeks to ensure that frequent moviegoers are entertained by fresh content segments.

 Our goal in creating FirstLook as a branded entertainment program is to create a new "first release window" for advertising into the marketplace, similar to the way films are released first in cinemas.
-To that end, we encourage advertisers to provide us with advertisements before they are shown in other media platforms or with original content that is specifically created for cinema.
-We also offer pre- and post-production services to our clients (primarily local) for a fee to enhance the quality of the content we display.
+To that end, we encourage advertisers to provide us with advertisements before they are shown on other media platforms, different versions of those advertisements, or original content that is specifically created for cinema.
+We also offer pre- and post-production services to our clients (primarily local), for a fee, to enhance the quality of the content we display.

-The FirstLook program also includes up to two minutes for founding member advertisements to promote various activities associated with the operation of the theatres, including concessions, on-line ticketing partners, gift card and loyalty programs, special events presented by the theatre operator and vendors of services provided to theatres, so long as such promotion is incidental to the vendor's service or products sold in the theatre.
+The FirstLook program also includes time slots for founding member and network affiliate advertisements to promote various activities associated with the operation of the theatres, including concessions, on-line ticketing partners, gift card and loyalty programs, special events presented by the theatre operator and vendors of services provided to theatres, so long as such promotion is incidental to the vendor's service or products sold in the theatre.
 This time is provided by us to the theatre operator at no charge and generally includes 45 seconds within 15 minutes of show time, 15 seconds of which will be placed within 11 minutes of show time, and the remainder placed at our discretion.
-We may move the placement of the theatre operator advertisements up to one minute further from the advertised movie show time if NCM LLC sells additional advertising units to third parties that precede the founding member advertisements.
+We may move the placement of the theatre operator advertisements up to one minute further from the advertised movie show time if we sell additional advertising units to third parties that precede the founding member advertisements.

-Under the ESAs, during 2008 the last 90 seconds of the FirstLook program was sold to two of our founding members and the last 60 seconds to the third.
+Under the ESAs, beginning in 2009 the last 60 seconds of the FirstLook program was sold to our founding members.
+Prior to 2009, 90 seconds had been sold to certain of our founding members.
 This time is used to satisfy their on-screen advertising commitments under their beverage concessionaire agreements.
+This time is priced on an agreed CPM, which increases each year as specified in the ESA.

-During 2009, all three founding members will only acquire 60 seconds and we will increase our inventory available for sale to our national advertising clients.
-The arrangements with NCM LLC's founding members relating to on-screen advertising for their beverage concessionaires and the agreements with our content partners and cell phone PSA represented approximately 31.0% of our total revenue for the year ended January 1, 2009.
-This percentage is expected to be lower in 2009 as all three of our founding members will use only 60 seconds for their beverage concessionaire commitments.
+The arrangements with NCM LLC's founding members relating to on-screen advertising for their beverage concessionaires and the agreements with our content partners and cell phone PSA represented approximately \$116.9 million or 31% of our total revenue for the year ended December 31, 2009.